boto/boto3/docs/source/guide/events.rst

 :Keyword Arguments Emitted:

-  :type class_attributes: dict
+  :type class_attributes: ``dict``
   :param class_attributes: A dictionary where the keys are the names of the
     attributes of the class and the values are the actual attributes of the class.

-  :type base_classes: list
+  :type base_classes: ``list``
   :param base_classes: A list of classes that the client class will inherit
     from where the order of inheritance is the same as the order of the list.

-:Expected Return Value: Do not return anything.
+:Expected Return Value: ``None``

 :Example:
   Here is an example of how to add a method to the client class::